spacetelescope/webbpsf/docs/gui.rst

 * The top region allows control of the source spectral type and position.
 (Selecting a source spectral type requires installing the optional dependency :ref:`pysynphot <pysynphot_install>`.)
 * The central, main region allows selection of instrument and configuration of instrument options.
 The options available here largely correspond to attributes of the :py:class:`webbpsf.JWInstrument` classes.
 * The lower region contains options for the PSF calculation itself such as pixel sampling and wavelengths.
-These correspond to parameters of the  :py:meth:`webbpsf.JWInstrument.calcPSF` function call.
+These correspond to parameters of the  :py:meth:`webbpsf.JWInstrument.calc_psf` function call.

 GUI Controls